An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition

 Brain folding is linked to brain function, and specific folding patterns correlate with susceptibility to neurological issues (\cite{jiang}).
-In particular, the paracingulate sulcus (PCS), a highly variable sulcus, is associated with cognitive performance and hallucinations in schizophrenia (\cite{fornito}, \cite{garrison}, \cite{gay}, \cite{ath}).
+In particular, the morphology of the paracingulate sulcus (PCS), a highly variable sulcus, is associated with cognitive performance and hallucinations in schizophrenia (\cite{fornito}, \cite{garrison}, \cite{gay}, \cite{ath}).
 To this end, developing networks that can identify the presence or absence of PCS (or multiple PCS elements) in brain magnetic resonance imaging (MRI) and creating frameworks that can provide both local and global explanations would allow for a more systematic characterization and a more comprehensive understanding of whole-brain correlates related to its presence.
 This, in turn, would allow for both more precise and holistic assessments of its functional relevance and impact on brain functions (\cite{simons}).
 However, a significant challenge arises in neuroimaging due to the high representational dimensionality of AI applications, the anatomical complexity of the brain, the use of unstable evaluation protocols, and the intricate yet uncertain nature of expert annotations.
 These factors make tasks in this domain particularly difficult to explain and evaluate.
 Conventional 2D local or global XAI methods often fall short and, in some cases, may even produce misleading explanations (\cite{perspective}).
 Additionally, as highlighted in \citep{mamalakis}, the issue of inter-method variability—where different XAI methods emphasize different features as important—can significantly erode trust in AI within the scientific community.
 These challenges underscore the urgent need for 3D explanation frameworks that can surpass the limitations of traditional XAI methods and provide more reliable global explanations.